augustinh22/msc_markdown/source/02_Theory.md

 @tiedeImageQueryingEarthObservation2016 utilised pre-classification in a parameter free and fully automated workflow that allowed semantic queries as part of a prototypical image understanding system called \acf{IQ}.
 This system was used by @sudmannsAutomaticExpostFlood2017 to automatically extract surface water in an area in Somalia based on 78 Landsat-8 scenes. \ac{IQ} is based on a Rasdaman array database architecture with a Web-based \acs{GUI} that allows users to create ad-hoc semantic queries.

-## Relevant data cube implementations
+## Relevant Data Cube Implementations

 Currently existing \ac{EO} data cube implementations are geared towards providing access to \ac{ARD}, and recent developments for \ac{EO} data are numerous.
 Technical infrastructure implementations for instantiating data cubes employed in the \ac{EO} domain include the Rasdaman array database [@baumannMultidimensionalDatabaseSystem1998], SciDB array database [@stonebrakerSciDBDatabaseManagement2013], free and open software provided by the \ac{CEOS} \ac{ODC} initiative and a data cube infrastructure based on the \ac{JEODPP} [@nativiViewbasedModelDatacube2017].
 What follows here does not intend to give a comprehensive review, but rather an idea of some of the \ac{EO} data cube solutions that exist.